natrontech/kubelab-workshops/kubernetes-basics/01_introduction/06_delete_namespace/hint.md

-You can use the `kubectl delete` command to create a namespace.
+You can use the `kubectl delete` command to delete a namespace.
 You can find the documentation [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).